Info Security PG: Do you think this security weakness can be turned into an opportunity? What should CSOs do to tackle this challenge?

 The critical technologies to consider in order to guarantee secure BYOD implementation, are strong isolation methods, mobile application management, encryption and containerization and management of content and delivery mechanisms.
 The management and maintenance of the personal applications and data are still the employee’s responsibility, though mobile device security training will help to alert employees and ensure that their mobile devices are configured, operated and used in a secure manner.

-Rake Narang: Do you think password management plays a role in securing devices?
+Info Security PG: Do you think password management plays a role in securing devices?